Institut du monde arabe

-The Institut du Monde Arabe (/fr/, Arab World Institute; abbr.
+The Institut du monde arabe (/fr/, Arab World Institute; abbr.
 IMA) is an organisation founded in Paris in 1980 by France with 18 Arab countries to research and disseminate information about the Arab world and its cultural and spiritual values.
-The Institute was established as a result of a perceived lack of representation for the Arab world in France, and seeks to provide a secular location for the promotion of Arab civilization, art, knowledge, and aesthetics.
-Housed within the institution are a museum, library, auditorium, restaurant, offices and meeting rooms.
+The Institute was established as a result of a perceived lack of representation for the Arab world in France, and seeks to provide a secular location for the promotion of Arab civilisation, art, knowledge, and aesthetics.
+The building houses a museum, library, auditorium, restaurant, offices and meeting rooms.